William Contreras Preview, Player Props: Brewers vs. Phillies

 William Contreras At The Plate

-- Among qualified batters in MLB play, his batting average ranks 23rd, his on-base percentage ranks 28th, and he is 51st in the league in slugging.
+- Among qualifying batters in MLB play, he ranks 18th in batting average, 27th in on-base percentage, and 50th in slugging.

-- Contreras is batting .400 with one homer during his last outings and is riding an 11-game hitting streak.
+- Contreras will look to extend his 12-game hitting streak.
+He's batting .381 during his last outings.

-- He has gone deep in 12.4% of his games this season, and 2.9% of his chances at the plate.
+- He has homered in 12.3% of his games this year, and 2.9% of his chances at the plate.

-- Contreras has had at least one RBI in 38.1% of his games this season (43 of 113), with two or more RBI 17 times (15.0%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Contreras has picked up an RBI in 37.7% of his games this year, with two or more RBI in 14.9% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.